A novelty shoot is special shoot put on by an archery club,

 Do you have an idea for a novelty target?
 Suggest it to

 your club.
 It just may become a reality!

-Oranco holds 5 major 42-target 3-D shoots each year, along with
+Oranco holds 5 major 42-target 3-D shoots each year, along several league shoots

 calendar for dates and flyers.